 - Checking the seals

 - Checking all the internal components such as burner, heat exchanger etc.

 - Checking the boiler fires up correctly without any faults occurring

 - A report given to you in writing as proof

-Of course the length of time your boiler lasts is down to the boiler and manufacturer itself.
-We’ve wrote a post on the best combi boilers to buy in 2020 so if you’re considering a new one then it’s worth reading it here.
+Of course, the length of time your boiler lasts is down to the boiler and manufacturer itself.
+We’ve written a post on the best combi boilers to buy in 2020 so if you’re considering a new one then it’s worth reading it here.

 Our professional engineers will be there for you 24/7 on every plumbing emergency, boiler breakdown, central heating issues, and annual service.